Why iOS App Developers Need to Use Apple Search Ads

 App Store Optimization (ASO) is inseparable from Apple Search Ads.
 That’s because Apple determines whether or not your app is relevant to the ad keywords you chose by examining your existing metadata.
 And do I have to tell you the other majorly important factor of ASO?

 Okay, I’m going to do it anyway because I love ASO and you should too.
 ASO is the process where you rise in rank for App Store search.
-The more you optimize your app listing to relevant and high popularity keywords, the more App Store visitors will see your app, the more installs you get, and the more money you will make.
+The more you optimize your app listing to relevant and use high search volume keywords, the more App Store visitors will see your app, the more installs you get, and the more money you will make.

 Simple.
 Sort of.